- Raúl Torres

-Recurrent chromosomal rearrangements − changes in the structure of native chromosomes − are very common and wellknown hallmarks of cancer.
-Recent technological advances have improved our ability to detect and understand these rearrangements.
-A better understanding of these cancercausing mechanisms will lead to novel therapeutic regimens to fight cancer.
-The research activity of the Molecular Cytogenetics and Genome Editing Unit focuses on increasing the knowledge about the role of chromosomal rearrangements in cancer development and progression and the discovery of new therapeutic targets.
-With the combined use of CRISPR genome editing and cytogenetic technologies, we are creating in vitro models that recapitulate chromosomal, genetic, and epigenetic cancer alterations.
-The goal of the Unit is to provide the CNIO and external researchers with the latest technologies used in the fields of molecular cytogenetics and genome engineering.
+Recurrent chromosomal rearrangements – changes in the structure of native chromosomes – are very common and well-known hallmarks of cancer.
+A better understanding of these cancer-causing mechanisms will lead to novel therapeutic regimens to fight cancer.
+The research activity of the Molecular Cytogenetics Unit focuses on increasing the knowledge about the role of chromosomal rearrangements in cancer development and progression and the discovery of new therapeutic targets.
+With the combined use of CRISPR genome editing and cytogenetic technologies, we are creating models that recapitulate chromosomal and genetic cancer alterations.
+The goal of the Unit is to provide CNIO and external researchers with the latest technologies used in the fields of molecular cytogenetics and genome editing.
 The Unit is continuously implementing and developing new technologies in those fields.
-We also participate in collaborative projects with clinical and basic science investigators at the CNIO and other institutions.
+We also participate in collaborative projects with clinical and basic science investigators across the CNIO and other institutions.

 - (2020).
 Robustness of Catalytically Dead Cas9 Activators in Human Pluripotent and Mesenchymal Stem Cells..
 Molecular Therapy-Nucleic Acids 20, 196-204.
 CNIO Publication.
 Open Access

 - (2020).
 RIAM-VASP Module Relays Integrin Complement Receptors in Outside-In Signaling Driving Particle Engulfment.
-Cells (in press).
+Cells 9, 1166.
 CNIO Publication.
+Open Access

 - (2020).
 Impaired Condensin Complex and Aurora B kinase underlie mitotic and chromosomal defects in hyperdiploid B-cell ALL..
-Blood (in press).
+Blood 136, 313-327.
 CNIO Publication.

 - (2020).
 TALEN mediated gene editing in a mouse model of Fanconi anemia..
 Sci Rep 10, 6997.
 CNIO Publication.
 Open Access